 The Way Forth, a new folk opera and film from Rachel Grimes, encompasses lush layers of voices and orchestrations in an experiential, non-linear investigation highlighting perspectives of Kentucky women from 1775 to today.

-A comedy showcase featuring Meredith Kachel, Cameron Gillette, and Arish Singh
+A comedy showcase featuring Arish Singh, Meredith Kachel, Cameron Gillette, Spencer Loucks, Aloe Mean, and Nancy/Eric Persoon.

 Starry Nights is the brainchild of Kane Edwards, originating as an acoustic project in 2015 and now a full band.
 Queercore power-pop rock for fans of cats.